-- The quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals of the Investment Advisor responsible for the credit monitoring; - Preliminary valuation conclusions are then documented and discussed with the Operating Company's senior management and the Investment Advisor; - At least once annually, the valuation for each portfolio investment for which the Operating Company not have a readily available market quotation will be reviewed by an independent valuation firm engaged by the Operating Company's board of directors; - The valuation committee of the Operating Company's board of directors reviews the preliminary valuations and the report of the independent valuation firm, and the deal team responds and supplements the preliminary valuations to reflect any comments provided by the valuation committee; and - The Operating Company's board of directors will discuss the valuations and determine the fair value of each investment in our portfolio in good faith.
+- The quarterly valuation process begins with each portfolio company or investment being initially valued by the investment professionals of the Investment Adviser responsible for the credit monitoring; - Preliminary valuation conclusions are then documented and discussed with the Operating Company's senior management; - At least once annually, the valuation for each portfolio investment for which the Operating Company does not have a readily available market quotation for four consecutive quarters will be reviewed by an independent valuation firm engaged by the Operating Company's board of directors subject to a materiality threshold; - The valuation committee of the Operating Company's board of directors reviews the valuations and the report of the independent valuation firm, confirms that valuations are made in accordance with the valuation policies and reports any deficiencies or violations of the valuation policies to the board of directors on at least a quarterly basis; and - The Operating Company's board of directors will discuss the valuations and determine the fair value of each investment in our portfolio in good faith.

-The Operating Company's board of directors has engaged an independent third party valuation firm to provide it with valuation assistance with respect to our material unquoted assets in any given quarter, and, at least once annually, the valuation for each portfolio investment for which it does not have a readily available market quotation will be reviewed by such firm.
-Upon completion of its process each quarter, the independent valuation firm provides the Operating Company with a written report regarding the preliminary valuations of these securities as of the close of such quarter.
-The Operating Company will continue to engage an independent valuation firm to provide it with assistance regarding its determination of the fair value of our material unquoted assets each quarter; however, the Operating Company's board of directors is ultimately and solely responsible for determining the fair value of its investments in good faith.
+The Operating Company's board of directors has engaged an independent third party valuation firm to provide it with valuation assistance with respect to our material unquoted assets, and, at least once annually if a materiality threshold is met, the valuation for portfolio investments for which it does not have a readily available market quotation for four consecutive quarters will be reviewed by such firm.
+Upon completion of its process, the independent valuation firm provides the

+Operating Company with a written report regarding the preliminary valuations of these securities.
+The Operating Company will continue to engage an independent valuation firm to provide it with assistance regarding its determination of the fair value of our material unquoted assets; however, the Operating Company's board of directors is ultimately and solely responsible for determining the fair value of its investments in good faith.